500g chicken livers

 Butter or Gelatin for sealing

-To give a smoother texture add sour cream to the mixture while blending - this lightens the pate and reduces the grainy texture but can also reduce the storage time of the pate.
-This is not required and can be skipped.
+- To give a smoother texture add sour cream to the mixture while blending - this lightens the pate and reduces the grainy texture but can also reduce the storage time of the pate.
+This is not required and can be skipped if you like a course pate.